nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 <h2>Vagrant + Puppet Basics</h2>
 <p>
 For the purpose of this tutorial there are only a few things you need to know about Vagrant and Puppet.
 Vagrant creates virtual machines using a number of different providers.
 We’ll be using Virtualbox.
 Vagrant runs Puppet for you on the newly created virtual machine.
 Puppet handles the installation of various dependencies.
-(Think apache, mysql, curl, etc.) This process is known as provisioning.
+(Think Apache, mysql, curl, etc.) This process is known as provisioning.
 </p>

 <h2>Why encapsulate development environments with Vagrant?</h2>